 Environmental, Social and Climate Aspects, Risks and Impacts Recommended Mitigation/Enhancement measures Responsible Institution in Implementation Phase Environmental Risks and Impacts Abstraction of water for irrigation and aquaculture resulting in depletion of aquifers, particularly in the dry season leading to threats to aquatic ecosystems.
 Adhere to permitted abstraction volume as stipulated in water user permits.
 ASA, TARI, ADC Water Basin Offices Excavation activities and/or clearing of vegetation during construction of irrigation schemes, buildings/workshops, storage and processing facilities, leading to: - Soil erosion, - Dust emissions, - Loss in biodiversity; - Resulting increase in runoff also may lead to deterioration of water quality (sediment load) in water sources and/or sea Minimise/prevent soil erosion by controlling earthworks, installing and maintaining drainage structures and erosion control measure; use zero-till/reduce till methods of land preparation.
 Mitigation through restoration of the sites after works in accordance with contractors environmental and social management plans (CEMPS) Any existing riparian vegetation should be maintained (not cleared) Use zero-till/reduced till methods for land preparation If mechanized clearing, where water is available, keep dust down by watering exposed/ worked surfaces If possible, schedule clearing activities such that they avoid the height of the dry seasons.
 Careful and continuous supervision of clearing activities so that only areas required for plot/fields are cleared.
-Monitor water quality ASA, TARI, ADC Use of agrochemicals, leading to pollution due to leaching, seepage or transmission of agrochemicals through the soil into water sources; threats to aquatic ecology, including biomagnification of toxins in tissues of aquatic fauna, and/or species die off; loss of biodiversity, ecological imbalances, caused by poisoning of non-target species, particularly bees and other Prepare and implement an Agrochemical Management System, and an Integrated Pest Management Plan Minimise use of agrochemicals through adopting conservation agriculture techniques, explore organic/natural fertilizers, agrochemicals Manual removal of weeds Careful supervision of application of agrochemicals ASA, TARI, PHS, PPD
+Monitor water quality ASA, TARI, ADC Use of agrochemicals, leading to pollution due to leaching, seepage or transmission of agrochemicals through the soil into water sources; threats to aquatic ecology, including biomagnification of toxins in tissues of aquatic fauna, and/or species die off; loss of biodiversity, ecological imbalances, caused by poisoning of non-target species, particularly bees and other beneficial insects; resistance to pesticides and pest resurgence.
+Prepare and implement an Agrochemical Management System, and an Integrated Pest Management Plan Minimise use of agrochemicals through adopting conservation agriculture techniques, explore organic/natural fertilizers, agrochemicals Manual removal of weeds Careful supervision of application of agrochemicals Use agrochemicals registered and approved by MoA/MANRLF, WHO and FAO ASA, TARI, PHS, PPD